1,000+ Opportunities

 Looking for a specific program or service?
 View our full list for more information.
 We serve everyone throughout the eight counties in the Diocese of Cleveland.

-Based on current listing details, eligibility includes: Residents of Ashland, Cuyahoga, Lake, Lorain, Medina, Summit, and Wayne counties in Ohio experiencing temporary hardship.
-Applicants must qualify for services and funds are limited.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Residents of Ashland, Cuyahoga, Lake, Lorain, Medina, Summit, and Wayne counties in Ohio who are experiencing temporary hardship and qualify for services.
+Specific services and requirements vary by location.
+Confirm the full requirements in the official notice before applying.